-1. The comprehensive system shall be all new from a single manufacturer with a current Nationally Recognized

-- Testing Laboratory Listing (NRTL), to include all components for fire protective signaling.
-Alarm panels shall be listed at a minimum to the most recent UL 864 edition standards. - CN28-2: The system shall be a recent model for which replacement parts and local service are guaranteed to be readily available for a minimum of ten (10) years from the date of installation. - 3.
+- The comprehensive system shall be all new from a single manufacturer with a current Nationally Recognized Testing Laboratory Listing (NRTL), to include all components for fire protective signaling.
+Alarm panels shall be listed at a minimum to the most recent UL 864 edition standards. - 2.
+CN28-2: The system shall be a recent model for which replacement parts and local service are guaranteed to be readily available for a minimum of ten (10) years from the date of installation. - 3.
 Systems shall be designed and installed as one unified system per building.
 Each building shall operate independently.
 Where part of an existing building is being renovated or expanded, the existing fire alarm system shall be upgraded to accommodate the new addition, in a unified, single system method with full annunciation (including microphone speaker) and controls throughout.
 If the old panel is expanded beyond its capability or listed connecting parts are no longer available, the entire system shall be replaced by one of the approved manufacturers listed above.
 CN28-3: If more than 50% of an existing fire alarm system is affected or it is more than ten years old, it shall be upgraded to the current standard. - 4.
 CN28-4: Each fire alarm system on the main campus shall be connected to the UCF Campus Receiving Station for fire alarm monitoring at the Police Building.
 Building monitoring methods for sites not on the main campus will be determined by the Owner on an individual basis.
-Main campus monitoring methods shall be NRTL-listed for NFPA 72 Proprietary Supervising Service.
+Main campus monitoring methods shall be NRTL-listed for NFPA 72 Proprietary Supervising Service to the existing UCF Police Receiver via radio network on the FCC allocated UCF frequency for this application (452.1875 MHz).
 Currently, this is an Ethernet connection to a Digitize model 3505 receiver.
-The installing Contractor shall include use of the UCF Digitize-certified Contractor to provide the hardware and program it into the existing UCF system, unless another proprietary listed method is accepted by the Owner and AHJ.
-A backup method of communications, where mandated by code or the Owner, may be required. - Fire alarm system monitoring shall have a dedicated Ethernet connection, fed from a main switch, and shall
+The installing Contractor shall include use of the UOF Digitize certified Contractor to provide the hardware and program it into the existing UCF system, unless another proprietary listed method is accepted by the Owner and